 If you think about it, that’s the definition of self-discipline—giving up something you want (that piece of cake) for something

-you want more (your health and fitness).
-So every time your child chooses not to hit her sister, because what she wants more is your warm respect,
+you want more (your health).
+So every time your child chooses not to hit her sister, because what she wants more is your warm respect, she’s building

 If you're still with me, you're probably thinking "But children need limits!"
 I agree.
 Setting limits is part of guiding kids.
 It's part of the